View frequently asked questions by faculty and find their answers below.

 How can I encourage students with disabilities to register with DSS?

-You can make a verbal announcement to your class that you welcome students with disabilities in your classroom, and will do your best to accommodate them if they are registered with DSS and provide you with the appropriate accommodation letter.
+You can make a verbal announcement to your class that you welcome students with disabilities in your classroom, and will do your best to accommodate them if they are registered with DSS and provide you with the appropriate accommodation notification.
 Also, remember to have the statement on your syllabus referring students with disabilities to DSS.

 Can I ask a student who is having obvious difficulties whether he or she has a disability or to refer the student to DSS?